Waleed2660/springboot-learning-kit/tasks/Task_2.md

 you'll see that it returns a INTERNAL_SERVER_ERROR (500) status upon any failure.
 Let's fix that so that we send back BAD_REQUEST (400) status code instead if the client sends us incorrect payload.

+⚠️ **Disclaimer:** _For sake of this exercise, I'll be using try-catch block to handle the custom exceptions.
+But you can also use
+`@ControllerAdvice` to handle exceptions globally.
+This is a more elegant way to handle exceptions in Spring Boot applications_

 **Implementation:**
 - Add a new `catch()` block after the `try{}`.
 - This catch block should catch `OrderValidationException` as the validator throws this exception.